Buying Tips

 +

-Buying from a seller who operates only through social media without a verifiable business registration, physical address, or company registration number carries significantly higher risk.
-However, many legitimate smaller importers do use social media as their primary marketing channel — the key distinction is whether they have verifiable business credentials beyond the social media presence and whether they freely provide the chassis number before any payment.
+Buying from a seller operating only through social media without verifiable business registration, physical address or company registration number carries significantly higher risk.
+However, many legitimate smaller importers use social media as their primary marketing channel — the key distinction is whether they have verifiable business credentials beyond their social media presence and whether they freely provide the chassis number before any payment.

 Related Articles